Three ways of looking at the Trust Triangle

 People can feel they experience the real you when you are consistent, when you walk the talk and when you do what you say you will do when you say you will do it.

-In the article on Team Science, Bennett and Gadlin talk about trust in scientific relationships, and they use different words to come to the same vertices.
+In the article on Team Science, Bennett and Gadlin talk about trust in scientific relationships, and they use yet three different words to come to the same vertices.
 In the case of scientists, the descriptions of the elements seem more clinical.
 Seeing the person as authentic and consistent is based on observation and calculation.
 The elements of relationship or empathy lie in understanding of each other’s values and needs, feeling understood.
 The third element of trust is competence, based in demonstrated capability and skill.

 In the table below, we line up these elements of trust from the three articles.

-A grid defining and contrasting the three dimensions of trust
+A grid defining and contrasting the three dimensions of trust (with typo)

 The data from Zenger and Folkman would argue that the middle row has the most impact on trust in relationships.
 But as Bennett and Gadlin point out in the team science article, the weights differ for team science, with competency holding the most weight.